akaneex/Akaneex/README.md

 Interests: My main interests right now are honkai, jjk, genshin somewhat! i like alot of other things and im willing to join other fandoms <3

 also, dont copy my ponies.
-Not cool man. in the nicest way possible.
+Not cool man. 😨

 recomend reading my carrd other than my rentry ! as its very outdated